-As the winter has come, the snow covered up Norway from every city to every village.
+As the winter has come, snow-covered up Norway from every city to every village.
 It melts down from time to time, but it’s only a glimpse to make it all white again.
-Some cities are more receptive for snowing and among them is a small city called Gjøvik.
+Some cities are more receptive to snowing and among them is a small city called Gjøvik.
 It’s located on the top left side of Mjøsa.
-The city is even smaller than Hamar, however, still has its own beauty to it.
-Here’s some pictures I took recently.
+The city is even smaller than Hamar, however, it still has its own beauty to it.
+Here are some pictures I took recently.

 It’s Wednesday, middle of the week, middle of November.
 Oslo is already dressed up for Christmas.
 The bells are hanging up through the main part of Karl Johans gate, which is the most famous street in the capital of Norway.
 And this is where I spend those few hours with my friends.

 In my last post about packing for a trip, I didn’t mention where I will go.
 So here you go, Trondheim, Nidaros, Kaupangen, City of Kings.
 Located in the North-East of Norway, in Sør-Trøndelag county.

 One of the closest cities to Hamar, so I thought – why not?
 It takes only 40 minutes from my city, and the tickets on NSB are relatably cheap – around 109,- if you happend to be a student of course.
 I didn’t plan it, it was totally spontaneous.
 And you know what?
 Those are the best trips.